 My first blog was one called TechSavvy and as you can guess, it was focused on tech.
-I was getting a good start when I realised I didn’t anymore have time to write about the fast moving world of tech.
-I needed something that was more perennial and also something that I had a good knowledge about.
+I was getting a good start when I realized I didn’t have time to write about the fast-moving world of tech.
+I needed something that was more perennial and also something that I had a good knowledge of.

 As such, I needed to be very methodical about the ways I employed in my blog.
 After hours of reading about numerous bloggers’ case studies and the Pareto Principle’s application (80/20 Principle), I came to a conclusion.
 But before I get to it, let me talk about some blogs to better illustrate my point.

 Brian Dean of Backlinko makes over a million dollars yearly.
-It should be noted that Backlinko has something about 55 posts till date.
-It has been 5 years since Backlinko started and it has garnered an astounding number of viewership (4m visitors and 11m page views as of February, 2017).
+It should be noted that Backlinko has something about 55 posts to date.
+It has been 5 years since Backlinko started and it has garnered an astounding number of viewership (4m visitors and 11m page views as of February 2017).

 How was this possible?

-Well Brian Dean posted content at a very minimal rate in his website, but what he did spend his time into, is using and experimenting several SEO techniques to get an abnormally huge number of backlinks.
+Well, Brian Dean posted content at a very minimal rate on his website, but what he did spend his time into, is using and experimenting with several SEO techniques to get an abnormally huge number of backlinks.

 Still, it should be noted that his blog receives far less traffic when compared to mammoth sites like Shoutmeloud.